Students shall practice academic integrity and are expected to do their own work. Students who intentionally or

 are subject to disciplinary action.
 The penalty for a first offense may include failure of the assignment.
 A second offense may result in a conduct hearing with possible outcomes including failure of the course, academic dismissal, and a mark on the student’s academic record.

 Students may challenge an instructor’s accusation of academic integrity by submitting a formal student complaint form (formal).
 These forms are available on-line via the KCC website or in the lobby of Building 3.
-First-time academic integrity complaints will be decided upon by the Vice President of Learning Services.
-Should the Vice President of Learning Services or the student desire to further pursue the matter, either may refer the incident to the conduct process for a hearing with the possibility of college suspension and/or expulsion.
+First-time academic integrity complaints will be decided upon by the Vice President of Academic Affairs.
+Should the Vice President of Academic Affairs or the student desire to further pursue the matter, either may refer the incident to the conduct process for a hearing with the possibility of college suspension and/or expulsion.
 Second time violations of the academic integrity policy are generally forwarded to the KCC student conduct process.